18F/handbook/docs/100-security/encryption.md

 - [Privacy Badger](https://www.eff.org/privacybadger) blocks most ads and cookie collectors.
 Open source and free.
 - [uBlock Origin](https://ublockorigin.com) is an ad content blocker.
 Open source and free.

-For search, we recommend changing your browser "default search" to [DuckDuckGo](https://duckduckgo.com/) as it protects privacy and avoids the filter bubble.
+For search, we recommend changing your browser "default search" to [DuckDuckGo](https://duckduckgo.com/) or [Ecosia](https://www.ecosia.org/) as they protects privacy and avoids the filter bubble.

 ## Private Messaging and Calling